MyoWin-andrDev/Android-Smart-Alarm-Java/README.md

+## ⭐️ Star this project
+If you like this project, please give it a star!
+It helps others find it and shows your support.

 # Smart Alarm App

 A simple Android application that allows users to set, edit, and manage alarms.
 The app utilizes Room for local database management and provides a user-friendly interface for creating and modifying alarms.